Narayana-Rao/PolSAR-tools/help/Functions_description.md

- * DOP (Degree of Polarization) This functionality computes the degree of polarization for compact polarimetric SAR data.
+ * DOP (Degree of Polarization): This functionality computes the degree of polarization for compact polarimetric SAR data.
 The required input and the computed output are as follows:

     ````python